orionnelson/alarm/README.txt

-1. First copy the files "new_alarm_mutex.c", and "errors.h" into your own directory.

-2. change makefile.txt to makefile

-3. To compile the program "new_alarm_mutex.c", use the following command:

-      make
+Testing Instructions

+To Activate Automated Testing

+1. First ```sudo apt-get install expects```

+2. ``` make ``` Compiles the program

-3. Type "a.out" to run the executable code.
+3. To activate testing and run the shell scrips

+     ``` make check ``` Runs automated test cases after manually adjusting wait time in sh scrips for timeout and sleep.

+3. Type ./My_Alarm "input1" "input2" for lazy testing of a set of args.

 4. At the prompt "ALARM>", type in the specific alarm request that is needed.
    These commands will perform the tasks mentioned inside the assignment rubric.

-   ALARM> Start_Alarm(<alarm ID>): time message
-   ALARM> Change_Alarm(alarm ID): time message
-   ALARM> Cancel_Alarm(alarm ID): time message
-   ALARM> View_Alarms
+   alarm>60 Egg Has Boiled
+   alarm>20 Start Toaster
+   alarm>65 Grab Plate cooking

-  (To exit from the program, type Ctrl-d.)
+  (To exit from the program, type Ctrl-C.)